thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

   ]);
 })
 ```
-Now you're checking the calculator result corresponds to the digits pressed.
-It's also worth noticing that the `CalculatorResult()` needs to match a single element or it'll throw an exception.
+You're checking that the calculator result corresponds to the digits pressed.
+It's worth noticing that the `CalculatorResult()` needs to match a single element or it'll throw an exception.

-In this example, there's no way a two results will be present in the same page, so if that did happen, you'd certainly want your test to fail.
-You can specify [filters](https://frontside.com/interactors/docs/locators-filters) and [matchers](https://frontside.com/interactors/docs/matchers) to fine-tune your Interactor selection to it only picks up one element.
+In this example, there's no way two results will be present on the same page, so if that did happen you'd certainly want your test to fail.
+You can specify [filters](https://frontside.com/interactors/docs/locators-filters) and [matchers](https://frontside.com/interactors/docs/matchers) to fine-tune your Interactor selection so it only picks up one element.

 ## Write your own Interactor

-The classic calculator has several cases to be tested: do additions and substractions work correctly? what about sequence of operations?
-If I wanted to test an operation like `101+23`, I'd need to write a test like the following:
+The classic calculator has several cases to be tested.
+Does addition and substraction work correctly?
+What about the sequence of operations?
+If I wanted to test an operation like `101+23-7`, I'd need to write a test like the following:

 ```ts
 it('should add two numbers correctly', () => {